gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ## When the input is trying to hurt you

-Everything above chases speed.
-A toolkit that reads the open web has a second problem, and speed makes it worse.
-Its inputs are scraped pages, submitted comments, and URLs from wherever, so every byte it touches might be written by someone who wants it to misbehave.
-Several of the tricks that make it fast are exactly where a crafted input turns
-dangerous: a doubling buffer can be made to wrap, a pairwise scan can be driven quadratic, a recursive walk can be driven off the end of the stack.
+Free-threading makes turbohtml safe to run in parallel.
+This section is about a harder kind of safe: running it on input it cannot trust.
+A toolkit that reads the open web takes its bytes from scraped pages, submitted comments, and URLs from wherever, so much of what it parses was written by someone who might want it to misbehave, and speed makes that worse rather than better.
+Several of the tricks that make it fast are exactly where a crafted input turns dangerous: a doubling buffer can be made to wrap, a pairwise scan can be driven quadratic, a recursive walk can be driven off the end of the stack.
 The faster the parser, the more hot paths invite it in, and the more hostile input it sees.
 The 1.0 work hardened those paths on four fronts: a small input that costs a lot, memory the C could corrupt, the sanitizer's own job, and the tables the build trusts.

 ### A small input that costs a lot